-In addition to many classroom experiences, Fashion Merchandising students have several extracurricular opportunities to learn about the apparel and retailing field:
+In addition to many classroom experiences, Apparel Merchandising students have several extracurricular opportunities to learn about the apparel and retailing field:

 Fashion Group- Baylor University Fashion Group is comprised of Apparel Design and Merchandising students who are able to hear industry professionals speak about their careers and network with industry contacts